-in these two settings as found in the final text of the Gospel of Matthew.
-This may help to better understand the hermeneutical appraisal of Jesus' use of David's story in Matthew 12:3-4, namely, (1) the audience of Jesus and (2) the audience of Matthew.
+understanding the text.17 Matthew 12:3-4 may be more appreciable in these two settings as found in the final text of the Gospel of Matthew.
+This may help to better understand the hermeneutical appraisal of Jesus' use of David's story in Matthew 12:3-4, namely, the audience of Jesus and the audience of Matthew.

-What is clear from this brief overview of scholars' understanding on Jesus's use of the story of David is that (1) Jesus has authority like David; (2) Jesus presents himself as the Messiah and an antitype of David; or (3) Jesus sees himself as greater than David and/or the Temple.
-In sum, scholars compare Jesus with David and that Jesus has authority to ignore the law.
-Questions that might proceed from the above scholarly positions on the text are: Why did Jesus use David's story to answer the question of the Pharisees in Matt 12:3-4?
-And what hermeneutic principle did Matthean Jesus use in Matthew 12:3-4?
+What is clear from this brief overview of scholars' understanding of Jesus's use of the story of David is that it shows Jesus (1) to have authority like David; (2) as presenting himself as the Messiah and antitype of David; and (3) as seeing himself to be greater than David and/or the Temple.

+In sum, scholars tend to compare Jesus with David and argue that Jesus has authority to ignore the law.
+Questions that might come out of the argument are: Why did Jesus use the David story in answering the Pharisees in Matt 12:3-4?
+And what hermeneutic principle did Jesus use in the text?